shaveta08/JavaScript-and-DOM-Manipulation/README.md

   5. `shape`

  * Using a date form in your HTML document and writing JavaScript code that will listen for events and search through the date/time column to find rows that match user input.
- * In javascript code, I have selected the unique values from each selection criteria and loaded them in drop down menu for selection purposes.
+ * In javascript code, I have selected the unique values from each selection criteria and loaded them in drop down menu for selection purposes using d3 library.

  ![alt text](https://github.com/shaveta08/JavaScript-and-DOM-Manipulation/blob/master/images/Capture.PNG)